microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 ```

 You should now have a `ImageNetLabels.txt` file and a `ell.zip` file that is about 28 megabytes.
-Now inside ell.zip is the ell model named `d_I224x224x3CMCMCMCMCMCMC1A.ell` so unzip the archive
+Inside ell.zip is the ell model named `d_I224x224x3CMCMCMCMCMCMC1A.ell` so unzip the archive
 and place this file in the tutorial1 folder, then rename it to `ImageNet.ell`.

 ### Wrap the model in a Python module